Film and Media Studies

 FMS 345 Seminar: Violence, Mortality and the Moving Image (4 Credits)

 If cinema is, as André Bazin writes, "change mummified," violence and death are among the most dramatic physical changes it can "mummify."
 This course studies the long, complex relationship between cinema and these bodily spectacles.
 How has censorship impacted the way violence has been screened?
 How can cameras make the internal processes of death externally visible?
 What are the ethics of filming "real" violence and death in a documentary mode?
 How are cultural attitudes toward violence and death reflected in and shaped by films?
 As a cautionary note, this course necessarily includes graphic representations of violence and death.
 Prerequisites: FMS 150.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
 Instructor permission required. {A}

 Fall, Spring, Variable